Edyanakov/Cassava-Leaf-Disease-Classification/README.md

 ## Data
 * Only 2020 images
 * Stratified 5-fold CV
-* Removed duplicates from training folds based DBSCAN on image embeddings
+* Removed duplicates from training folds based on DBSCAN on image embeddings

 ## Augmentations
 - RandomResizedCrop